mario-deluna/php-glfw/docs/API/GLFW/glfwIconifyWindow.md

 previously restored.
 If the window is already iconified, this function does nothing.

-If the specified window is a full screen window, the original monitor resolution is restored until the window is restored.
+If the specified window is a full screen window, GLFW restores the original video mode of the monitor.
+The window's desired video mode is set again when the window is restored.

 arguments